 This tip doesn’t apply if you use SAAS services for your support and/or documentation.

-These best practice suggestions will likely take you just a few minutes to implement, especially if you already have Cloudflare and Mailgun / SendGrid accounts.
-And they’ll go a long way towards making your site production ready!
+Many of these best practice suggestions will likely take you just a few minutes to implement, especially if you already have Cloudflare and Mailgun / SendGrid accounts.
+And they’ll go a long way towards making your site hardened and production ready!

 Last Updated: 10-2-2021

 Automatic Notification Of New Articles

 Sign up to get automatic notifications of new articles.
 This is a different list than our standard list - you only get new articles once a week (usually on Mondays).
 No other emails will be sent unless you sign up for our general list as well.